noahehall/theBookOfNoah/coursera/algorithms.md

 # best Practices
   1. dont bruteforce anything, always think
     - if I store the result of this calculation, will future calculations be easier?
-  2. can I reduce the LOC? this will shorten T(n)
+  2. can I reduce the LOC?
+  3. can I remove any embedded loops?
-  3. are their any key **lemma*s? intermidiary algorithms that will help you solve your current problem?
+  4. are their any key **lemma**s?
+    - lemma: intermidiary algorithms that will help you solve your current problem?
     - usually the correct algorithm requires knowing something interesting about the structure of the  problem

-# background

 # testing
   - A few small manual tests.